Sign Up for Our Monthly Mexico Newsletter

 New amenities for kids debuted in April at Grand Fiesta Americana Coral Beach Cancun, which opened a new, 16,145-square-foot outdoor section of its Kidz Club.

-Shopaholics will find new ways to exercise their plastic in Cancun once Kukulcan Plaza shopping center completes a renovation this year.
+Activities and Attractions Shopaholics will find new ways to exercise their plastic in Cancun once Kukulcan Plaza shopping center completes a renovation this year.
 Meanwhile, art lovers might appreciate the splashy new colors of the giant murals now covering several buildings downtown and in the hotel zone as part of a public art project, which features the work of artists from several countries.

 Nature lovers should mark their calendars for the upcoming Whale Shark Festival, scheduled for July 20-23 on Isla Mujeres, which celebrates the world’s largest fish during the peak season for swimming with them.
 Also popular is sea turtle egg-laying season, which takes place between May and November.
 Multiple hotels offer programs dedicated to protecting the creatures, allowing participants to help release baby turtles into the sea once they’ve hatched.